DTKI: a new formalized PKI with no trusted parties: Distributed transparent key infrastructure

 In order to preserve privacy of Alice's browsing history, instead of asking Alice to query all proofs from the log maintainer, Alice can send the request to Bob who will redirect the request to the log maintainer, and redirect the received proofs from the log maintainer to Alice.

 With DTKI, Alice is able to verify whether Bob's domain has a certificate by querying the proof of absence of certificates for $example.com$ in the corresponding certificate log.
-This is useful to prevent TLS stripping attacks, where an attacker can maliciously convert a HTTPS connection into a HTTP connection.
+This is useful to prevent TLS stripping attacks, where an attacker can maliciously convert an HTTPS connection into an HTTP connection.